 “Where is it being re-built?” demanded the Wildflower God.
 He puffed up, scattering dandelions.

 Asuka paused, picturing the, numerous shrines in the Capital and their intersecting points of power.
 “At the southwestern block, not too far from here.
 Wildflowers have sprouted in that location.
 Recent events have led us to believe that it ought to reclaimed as an auspicious place.”
 Asuka stood, her hands raised, and she hoped her blood wouldn’t fall into the river, for the river spirit would be offended, and surely let her sink to the bottom.
-“I want to talk about your festival.”
+“I have come to announce that we are having a festival day in your honor.”

-Asuka noticed the crowd gathering on the street by the river, watching her talk with a god as she stood on the water.
+Asuka noticed the crowd gathering on the street by the river, watching her talk with a god.
 She pictured the sort of parties Funako and her mother hosted at their home.

 “Imagine the streets filled with wildflowers,” began Asuka.
 She drew her palm in a straight line through the air, raising a wall of water between herself and the crowd.
 Puffs of water sprinkled out from the wall, like flowers.
 “Big armfuls of wildflowers hanging from every door and shutter.
 A heavy fragrance fills the air.”